Way Back Home (Bing Crosby album): Background

-Bing Crosby had enjoyed unprecedented success during the 1940s but his discography indicates that the hits were becoming less frequent.
-His record company - Decca - had enthusiastically embraced the relatively new vinyl long-playing discs by putting out many albums of his songs to counter the reduction in hit singles.
-This particular album was one of the last to be issued in all three formats of 78rpm and 45rpm albums as well as a 10 in LP.
-Two of the songs had already been hits with "Just a Prayer Away" reaching the No. 4 spot and "'Way Back Home" charting also.
+Bing Crosby had enjoyed unprecedented success during the 1940s, but his discography indicates that the hits were becoming less frequent.
+His record company — Decca — had enthusiastically embraced the relatively new vinyl long-playing discs by putting out many albums of his songs to counter the reduction in hit singles.
+This particular album was one of the last to be issued in all three formats of 78 rpm and 45 rpm albums as well as a 10 in LP.
+Two of the songs had already been hits with "Just a Prayer Away" reaching the No. 4 spot and "Way Back Home" also charting.

 Reception

-Billboard did not review the album but it had reviewed many of the separate single issues.
+Billboard did not review the album, but it had reviewed many of the separate single issues.

 'Way Back Home If it hadn't been for "Mule Train," this one would have swept at once.
 As it is, its success has only been delayed a bit.
 Song, an oldie, is a natural, and the Bing-Waring team do it mightily.

 The Iowa Indian Song Bing makes strong medicine, with the Waring council whooping and tom-toming.